kubernetes/kops/docs/operations/cluster_template.md

 awsRegion: eu-west-1
 ```

-When multiple environment files are passed using `--values` Kops performs a deep merge, for example given the following two files:
+When multiple environment files are passed using `--values` kOps performs a deep merge, for example given the following two files:
 ```yaml
 # File values-a.yaml
 instanceGroups: